Virtual rehab startup provides affordable, gamified solution to physiotherapy in India

 The idea for Fizio came from Founder Divyanshu Varshney after he was involved in a motorcycle accident with his friend, and he quickly discovered how difficult it was to find decent physiotherapy.

-Prior to founding the startup, Varshney was inspired by the work of Roopam Sharma, fashion model from the same college who later went on to be named one of MIT’s top eight innovators under 35 in India.
+Prior to founding the startup, Varshney was inspired by the work of Roopam Sharma, a fashion model from the same college who later went on to be named one of MIT’s top eight innovators under 35 in India.
 After meeting with Sharma, Varshney contracted the entrepreneurial bug, and it was at this same time that he was involved in the accident.

 “While traveling on a two wheeler with my friend, we met with a deadly accident and got my leg fractured,” says Varshney.